nicoh88/esp32-weather-epd_display-http-bitmap-bin/README.md

 ## Battery life

 That is absolutely impressive.
 Because the ESP32 doesn't have to process any weather data here but only receives a finished image and has to display it, I was able to significantly increase the battery life again.
 With the 4000 mAh battery, the ESP32 manages approx. 12000 display refreshes.
 This means that if the weather image is updated every 15 minutes, the battery will last for approx. 125 days.
 Using HTTP instead of HTTPS increases battery life by a further 40-60%.

-## HTTP Bridge for Home Assistant

-### Overview
-Directly sending HTTPS POST requests to Home Assistant from the ESP32 led to memory allocation errors (`SSL - Memory allocation failed`) due to limited RAM on the ESP32 when handling SSL handshakes.
-To work around this, an HTTP bridge was implemented.

-### Bridge Functionality
-The bridge script, located at `server/httpBridgeToHomeassistant.php`, receives HTTP POST data from the ESP32 and securely forwards it to the Home Assistant REST API over HTTPS.
-This allows the ESP32 to send data without SSL, while the bridge handles secure communication with Home Assistant.

-**Note**: Ensure the bridge PHP file is hosted on an HTTP (not HTTPS) server within your network.

 ***